At My Twins’ Grave, a Little Boy Said He Knew Them — and shattered the lie I had buried with them

 “Did he ever intend to tell me?”

-Macy shook her head through tears.
+Macy shook her head.

 “He said you were already blaming yourself.
 That changing the details would only make everything worse.”